DevTaube/Wein2D.js/README.md

 # About
 Wein2D.js is a library for handling graphics, input and sound for Browser Games in Javascript.

+*There is no support for Internet Explorer.
+Sorry not sorry.*

 ## Code example
 This is a simple example for a browser game:
 ```html